JasonDude16/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition-Project
-This repository contains a folder called UCI HAR Dataset, a run_analysis.R script, a CodeBook.Rmd file, and a Human-Activity-Recognition-Project.Rproj file (and of course tis README.md file).
+This repository contains a folder called UCI HAR Dataset, a run_analysis.R script, a CodeBook.Rmd file, and a Human-Activity-Recognition-Project.Rproj file (and of course this README.md file).

 The UCI HAR Dataset folder contains data and .txt files that provide detailed information about the data files.